Police: Woman walked into club, cut another woman's throat with glass

 According to an official report, the incident occurred at a North Street nightclub called Bennie's Bar, shortly after midnight on Tuesday, Dec.
 31.

-The victim told authorities 29-year-old Shameka Brown, a regular patron of the establishment, was seated near the bar when she suddenly got up and walked across the entire room.
+The victim told authorities 29-year-old Shameka Brown, a regular patron of the establishment, was seated near the bar when she suddenly got up and walked across the room.

 The victim said Brown then crossed the dance floor and approached her, a piece of glass in her hand.
 Brown then allegedly slid the glass across the victim's throat, cutting her.